eashanadhikarla/wfm/README.md

 | YOLOv5x6<sup>TTA |1280 |1130   |39.2    |**37.0** |**41.6** |**46.5** |**47.4** |11.2     |**35.1**

 ## Citation
+If you use this repo or find it useful, please consider citing:
 ```
 @inproceedings{10.1145/3462203.3475903,
 author = {Adhikarla, Eashan and Davison, Brian D.},